mahoney1/docs/animaltracking-tutorial.md

 `QueryEvents.ts`

-next, run:
+next, run the following from `client/lib` subdirectory:

+`tsc *.ts --lib ES2017`

-`npm run build` to re-compile the source TS to Javascript.
+to re-compile the source TS to Javascript with the added changes.

 12. For Part 2 of this tutorial, you will need an (IBM Blockchain Platform SaaS instance)[https://cloud.ibm.com/catalog/services/blockchain-platform] and have completed the (Build a network tutorial)[https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network]